 Tooling

 Before we start, make sure you have rustc and cargo installed on your machine.
-You can get that here from the official Rust website.
+You can get that here from the official Rust site.

 vexide relies on some features that are only availble in Rust’s nightly release channel, so you’ll need to switch to using nightly: